had0j/io_qp2_rule_eng/readme.md

 | `Crossing floors` | 3m | | The judgement condition is when current altitude (including unreleased temporary altitude) ***triggers*** one of sending/cancelling/clearing while less than 2m away from the next floor |

 > Altitude gain above excluding `crossing floors` are all affected by your `level`, for example at the start `level` is 1, multiplier is ×0.25, every 4 seconds gain 1m
 > `Cancel penalty` (see later on for calculation formula details) will decrease received experience from cancelling.
-Once `cancel penalty` surpasses `consecutive cancels minus experience threshold`, for every extra point the 50% in the formula will decrease by 0.5%, to a lowest of 5%.
+Once `cancel penalty` surpasses `consecutive cancelss minus experience threshold`, for every extra point the 50% in the formula will decrease by 0.5%, to a lowest of 5%.
 This threshold is 40 when activating【Volatile Garbage(+)】, otherwise when【All-Spin(+)】is activated it's 10, otherwise it's 25.

 When gaining altitude, the newly increased altitude will first be stored into a temporary variable, every frame release 10%, at maximum 10m